 Get in Touch

-If you have any questions or comments about the resources Creighton offers you, please get in touch with Neil S. Norton, Ph.D., our dean for admissions and student affairs, at either denschadm [at] creighton [dot] edu, or 800.544.5072.
+If you have any questions or comments about the resources Creighton offers you, please get in touch with Colette O’Meara-McKinney, our Assistant Dean for Student Affairs, at either coletteomeara [at] creighton [dot] edu, or 402.280.2006.

 We warmly welcome you to join Father Steve Ryan in worship and reflection.
-Catholic Mass is held every Wednesday at 12:10 p.m. in the chapel on the third floor of the Boyne building.
-Students may also come to the chapel at any time for quiet reflection.
+Catholic Mass is held every Wednesday at 12:10 p.m. in the St. Ignatius of Loyola Chapel on the 2nd floor of the School of Dentistry building located at 2109 Cuming St. Students, faculty, staff and the public may also come to the chapel at any time for quiet reflection.

-If you would like to speak with Father Steve, please visit him at his office, located in Boyne 318, right next door to the chapel, or reach out to him at SteveRyan1 [at] creighton [dot] edu or 402.280.5015.
+If you would like to speak with Father Steve, please visit him in his office located on the 2nd floor, Room 230, down the hallway from the chapel or reach out to him at SteveRyan1 [at] creighton [dot] edu

 Students have the opportunity to utilize the Health Sciences Library’s physical, digital, and multimedia holdings in conducting their research.
 To review our catalog—which includes over 20 dentistry journals—as well as to review our hours, request materials or an interlibrary loan, or to contact our library staff, please visit the Health Sciences Library online.

 In the unlikely event that you experience trouble academically, we offer some tutorial assistance for students.
 See the complete tutorial assistance program policy.

 Attendance for final examinations is required except for cases involving